pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-sdv2.md

 ### Assembly Options
 This guide focuses on using the female connector to attach to the display panel and terminal block to connect power as this gives the cleanest look when mounting in a frame.
 There will be connectors left over at the end of assembly, which you can use for another project if you like.

+It's not pictured, but you can use the 4-pin 0.156" connector if your panel came with one and you'd rather not cut the cable and strip the wires.
+The 4-pin connector goes on the *top* of the board.
+See the original [SmartMatrix Shield assembly instructions](shield-v1.html) for pictures of soldering this connector.

 The pictures in the guide are for the V2 version, V3 (the version adding level shifting buffers) assembly is identical.

 ### Assembly Steps